ferry-creator/kryptokongerne/blog/posts/chindogu-art-of-stupid/index.md

 Using our exciting new rain technology 💦 ***Real-Splash*** ™ 💦 , we'll ensure you stay fresh and hydrated throughout your day in the open office treadmill.

 ## Project Overview
 The idea is to simulate rain indoors whenever it's raining outdoors.
-This will not only notify users indoors to stay inside, it will also provie them a more authentic and natural experience.
+This will not only notify users indoors to stay inside, it will also provide them a more authentic and natural experience.
 * Rain sensor module placed outdoors
 * Indoor rain experience (powered by ***Real-Splash*** ™)
 * MQTT between rain sensor and indoor rain experience